B.A. in Biochemistry

 Investigate the chemistry of the life process.

 A liberal arts education prepares students to deal with complexity and change.
 They gain key skills in communication, problem-solving, and working with diverse groups.
-Related careers in biochemistry include health care, medical research, public health, pharmacy, law, and policy.
+Related careers in biochemistry include health care, medical research, public health, higher education, STEM, pharmacy, law, business, and policy.

-The University of Mississippi's chemistry department is ranked among the top 50 chemistry departments in the country (out of 555) for its production of undergraduate degrees because faculty members take a keen interest in the success of their students.
+The University of Mississippi's chemistry department is ranked among the top 50 chemistry departments in the country for its production of undergraduate degrees because faculty members take a keen interest in the success of their students.
 They provide expert career advising and plenty of individual attention.

 B.A. in Biochemistry Faculty